dasmiq/passim/README.md

     $ lein bin

-This should produce an executable `target/passim-0.1.0-SNAPSHOT`.
+This should produce an executable `target/passim` and copy it to your `~/bin`.

 ## Aligning and Clustering Matching Passage Pairs

-The basic pipeline uses the subcommands `pairs`, `scores`, `cluster`, `format`.
+The basic pipeline uses the subcommands `pairs`, `scores`, `cluster`, `clinfo`.
+In the `build` subdirectory, there is a Makefile that automates this pipeline.

 ## Quotations of Reference Texts